w3f/Grants-Program/applications/Tokenguard_Substrate_Analytics_Platform.md

 * Ecosystem Analytics for [Aleph Zero](https://alephzero.org/) - paying customers
 * Ink! dApp analytics for [AZero ID](https://azero.id/), [ArthSwap](https://app.arthswap.org/), [Panjea](https://panjea.io/), [Interlock](https://www.interlock.network/) and others
 * Partnership with [SubSquid](https://www.subsquid.io/)

+### Current Traction & Testimonials ###
+Our current business model focuses on offering growth analytics solutions for parachains & dApps and allowed us to validate both product and services through collaborations with notable parachains such as Astar and Aleph Zero.
+We believe that delivering free of charge community analytics will further enhance insights discovery for the whole ecosystem, allowing it to win the race for leader's position in the web3 space.

+Teams we cooperate with appreciate the flexibility and professionalism of our team:

 ## Development Roadmap 🔩